AdobeDocs/experience-manager-65.en/help/sites-developing/client-context.md

 #### Implementing the Session Store renderer Method {#implementing-the-session-store-renderer-method}

-Your session store will then need a "renderer" method that will be called every time the component needs to be rendered.
+Your session store needs a "renderer" method that is called every time the component must be rendered.
 The renderer function is called with two parameters:

 * @param {String} store
   The store to render